Top 20 Common Job Interview Questions With Answers

-1. Tell me about yourself. - Best Answers
+1. Tell me about yourself.

 What They Want to Know: Asking about you is a way to break the ice at an interview and make you feel more comfortable.
 It's also a way for the interviewer to determine if you're a good fit for the job.

 Before you go on an interview, consider what you want to say when you're describing yourself to potential employers.
 Creating an elevator speech, which is a quick synopsis of your background, is a good way to prepare a response.

 2. What were your responsibilities?

 What They Want to Know: Know what's on your resume, so you can discuss what you did at the other jobs you've held.
 When you're describing your responsibilities, try to mention those that match the new job's requirements.

 Showing that you have done similar work will be an asset during the interview.
 Focus on the responsibilities that most closely align with the job for which you're interviewing when you respond to the recruiter.

 3. What did you like or dislike about your previous job?

-What you liked – and what you didn't like – about your last job or the company you worked for is an indicator of how you might feel about this position if you were to be hired.
+What They Want to Know: What you liked – and what you didn't like – about your last job or the company you worked for is an indicator of how you might feel about this position if you were to be hired.